Table of Contents

 - Must have lived with SSI recipient since December 1973

 - Must never have been eligible for SSI benefits

 - Must not have been eligible for State assistance in December 1973

 An essential person—according to the Department of Social Security—is essentially a caretaker of someone who receives SSI.
 A deeper understanding of what defines an essential person begins with understanding Social Security in general.

 The Social Security Act in 1935 was established to help disabled workers, elderly citizens, and unemployed individuals by providing cash assistance to meet their living expenses.

 One of the more well-known components of this overall welfare program is Social Security Insurance, which is paid to individuals over the age of 65 with limited economic resources.
 Another well-known benefit is Social Security Disability Insurance, which are fixed payments made to qualifying disabled workers who can no longer work.

 For many years, the programs of Social Security Insurance (SSI) and Social Security Disability Insurance (SSDI) were administered at a local level by the states.
 Some states would increase a payment to defray the cost of a qualified caregiver.
 When the Federal Government took over managing the SSI and SSDI programs in the 1970s, they created a way to facilitate continued payments to these qualified caregivers.

-There are very few qualified individuals left who can be considered an SSI Essential Person.
-As you will see, the requirements have set up to phase the idea of an SSI Essential person out of circulation.
+There are very few qualified individuals left who can be considered an SSI Essential Person and receive SSI benefit for coverage.
+As you will see, the requirements have been set up to phase the idea of an SSI Essential person out of circulation.
 Nonetheless, if you meet the following requirements, you or your caregiver will still fall into this category.